DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plans/20240711_release-test-plan.md

 Summary of testing performed and outcomes.

 ### Reports:
-release test plan
+Release test plan

 ## Entry and Exit Criteria
 ### Entry Criteria:
-- dev work is complete
-- all unit, integration, e2e tests passing
+- all changes are in preprod after passing through the earlier quality gates

 ### Exit Criteria:
 - testing is complete
 - logged issues are fixed and retested
-- features are retested in pre prod
 - sanity check in preprod are completed